sonya-irsay/creativecode/WEEK_03/README.md

 2. Shaders are hard (+ couldn't get the u_mouse to work??)

 3. This was a start for the idea of printing postcards with the image/screenshot of one's location in Google Maps.
+So far it only shows you your long + lad coordinates when you click.

 ![gif](https://github.com/sonya-irsay/creativecode/blob/master/WEEK_03/assignment_01.gif "project 1")
 ![gif](https://github.com/sonya-irsay/creativecode/blob/master/WEEK_03/assignment_02_shader.gif "project 2")